tanvi-orcl/fpp-ansible/fpp_notes.md

     - something on three --> easy fix then resume it.
 Stop and tell the DBA what the error was and if they can resume or rollback... based on the results of the investigation
 - Seeding OCIDs in VM Clusters
     - use showoci tool to more easily get OCIDs (Scott has experience with this and can sit in)
-- Expectations for playbook
-    - any use cases we are missing?
-    - Out of scope: rollback, random mid-cycle fixes automatically applied to working copies: will need to redownloaded cswlib (separate playbook) --> maybe not depending on method

 Move/Patch Notes